Oita Airport to Fukuoka via Harmony Land: A 5-Day Family Road Trip with Sanrio, Beppu, and Aso (2026)

 Nishitetsu Pass with Kids: A Family Guide to Fukuoka’s Private Rail and Bus Network (2026)

-Nishi-Nippon Railroad (“Nishitetsu”) is Fukuoka’s private rail and bus network, running parallel to JR but with different routes — the Tenjin-Omuta line goes directly to Dazaifu Tenmangu (the famous shrine kids love), and Nishitetsu buses cover most of central Fukuoka where JR doesn’t reach.
+Nishi-Nippon Railroad (“Nishitetsu”) is Fukuoka’s private rail and bus network.
+It runs parallel to JR but covers different routes.
+The Tenjin-Omuta line goes directly to Dazaifu Tenmangu, the famous shrine kids love.
+Nishitetsu buses also reach most of central Fukuoka where JR doesn’t go.
 With kids, knowing when to use Nishitetsu vs JR can save … Read more

 Yufuin no Mori Train with Kids: A Family Guide to Kyushu’s Most Scenic Sightseeing Train (2026)

-The Yufuin no Mori (“Forest of Yufuin”) is JR Kyushu’s flagship sightseeing train — a green-painted vintage carriage with panoramic windows, lounge area, and a buffet car that runs from Hakata to Yufuin in 2.5 hours.
-With kids, it’s one of the most memorable family transports in Kyushu: kids run between cars, watch mountains pass … Read more
+The Yufuin no Mori (“Forest of Yufuin”) is JR Kyushu’s flagship sightseeing train.
+Think vintage green carriages, panoramic windows, a lounge area, and a buffet car serving Oita specialities.
+It runs from Hakata to Yufuin in 2.5 hours, gliding through Hita’s pine forests and the Kyushu mountains.
+Not travelling with kids?
+This guide leans family-first, … Read more

 JR Nichinan Line with Kids: A Family Guide to Miyazaki’s Pacific Coastal Train (2026)